istio/istio.io/content/en/docs/setup/install/operator/index.md

 using the operator, run the following command:

 {{< warning >}}
 Prior to Istio 1.10.0, the namespace `istio-system` needs to be created before installing the operator.
-As of Istio 1.10.0, this is no longer required.
+As of  Istio 1.10.0, the `istioctl operator init` will create the `istio-system` namespace.

+If you use something other than `istioctl operator init`, then the `istio-system` namespace needs to be created manually.
 {{< /warning >}}

 {{< text syntax=bash snip_id=create_demo_profile >}}